Joomla gallery by joomlashine.com

 Planning Commission Meeting

 Planning Commission meetings are held on the first Monday of each Month at 5:15 P.M.
 CST unless otherwise noted.
-Meetings are held in the Council Chambers of City Hall and are accessible to all persons.
+Meetings are held in the Council Chambers at 509 Sunday Lake Street and are accessible to all persons.

 Bills are mailed on the 1st of each month and are due by the 20th of the month.
 A $10 penalty is added after this due date and service must be discontinued on the 6th day of delinquency in accordance with Council regulations.

-Utility bills can be paid at City Hall or mailed to us at 311 Sunday Lake St. There is a night deposit drop box on the south side of City Hall for your convenience.
+Utility bills can be paid at the Utility Office between the hours of 8:00 & 12:00 or mailed to us at 509 Sunday Lake St. There is a drop box near the Building entrance for your convenience.
 Do NOT use cash for payments put in the drop box.

 Large culprits for high water readings are toilets: If your water bill is unusually high, please check your toilets.
 This can be done by putting a few drops of food coloring in the tank and not using the toilet for a few hours.
 If you see color in the toilet after no use, your toilet IS leaking.
 You may not hear it, but it can be leaking up to 20,000 gallons of water a MONTH.